 This is very straight forward - if you are staying in a beautiful hotel and your room may have a nice view from the window or a balcony, think about adding this into your photoshoot list.
 Most of the hotels don't mind as long as you are doing the photos in your own room.

 A perfect spot for a sunrise love story in Paris, especially in the summer.
 Can be used as a stand alone location, or as a second location for shoots longer than 1 hour.
-It gets very crowded during the day, so I wouldn't recommend to pick this spot for day time sessions, especially in the winter.
+It gets very crowded during the day, so I wouldn't recommend to pick this spot for morning sessions, especially in the winter.

 Palais de Tokyo